-If you leave or opt-out of the Scheme before you reach your Normal Retirement Date, the choices you have in relation to the benefits you have earned will depend on your length of Qualifying Service.
+If you leave or opt out of the Scheme before you reach your Normal Retirement Date, what happens to your pension benefits will depend on your length of Qualifying Service.

 Less than 3 months' Qualifying Service

 You will receive a refund of your contributions, less certain deductions.